Joshakeats/Uruz/EVOLUTION.md

 ## Phase 1: Core Concept & Basic Actuation Prototype

-This initial phase focuses on validating the fundamental principles of the Cyberlimb's design.
+This initial phase focuses on validating the fundamental principles of the Uruz's design.
 The goal is to develop the simplest possible functional prototype that demonstrates the viability of nitinol-based actuation and initial thermal control.
 Success in this phase will prove the core concept and provide a tangible foundation for future development.
-This beginning state is not its end state; rather, it is an emergent step in the Cyberlimb's evolution.
+This beginning state is not its end state; rather, it is an emergent step in the Uruz's evolution.

 **Key Objectives:**